|

 impostors who. were active in Babyl0n among the captives and since it is

-placed immediately after this account, it is
+placed immediately after this account, it is likely that

 it was written about the same time, namely, the fourth year of Zedekiah.

 In order that we might see the situation as it was, I wish to examine verses 10-14 of this chapter.
-"For thus saith Jehovah, After seventy years are accomplished for Babylon, I will visit you, and perform my good word toward you, in causing you to return to this place.
-11 For I know the thoughts that I think toward you, saith Jehovah, thoughts of peace, and not of evil, to give you hope in your latter end.
+"For thus saith Jehovah, After seventy years are accomplished for Babylon, I will visit you, and perform my good word toword you, in causing you to return to this place.
+11 For I know the thoughts that I think toword you, saith Jehovah, thoughts of peace, and not of evil, to give you hope in your latter end.
 12 And ye shall call upon me, and ye shall go and pray unto me, and I will hearken unto you.
 13 And ye shall seek me, and find me, when ye sha11 search for me with all your heart.
 14 And I will be found of you, saith Jehovah, and I will turn again your captivity, and I will gather you from all the nations, and from all the places whither I have driven you, saith Jehovah; and I will bring you again unto the place whence I caused you to be carried away captive."

 In verse 14